-During 2018, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
-Our water is monitored and tested daily by Department personnel and is tested monthly by J Myers Water Services, Inc. The Cairo Water District has accepted an interest free loan of approximately \$3.8 million, of that 3.8, \$2.2 million will be paid from a grant.
-The funds acquired will finance necessary improvements including finding an additional water source, a new metering system, a new water tower, replacing the water mains of Jerome Avenue and Bross Street.
+During 2019, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
+Our water is monitored and tested daily by Department personnel and is tested monthly by J Myers Water Services, Inc. The Cairo Water District has accepted an interest free loan of approximately \$3.8 million, of that \$3.8, \$2.2 million will be paid from a grant.
+The funds acquired will finance necessary improvements including providing an additional water source, and has installed a new metering system, built a new water tower, and replaced the water mains of Railroad Avenue and Bross Street.

 Thank you for allowing us to continue to provide your family with quality drinking water this year.
-In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
+To maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
 The costs of these improvements may be reflected in the rate structure.
-Rate adjustments may be necessary in order to address these improvements.
+Rate adjustments may be necessary to address these improvements.
 We ask that all our customers help us protect our water sources, which are the heart of our community.
 Please call our office if you have questions.